jbcodeforce/aws-studies/docs/infra/index.md

 * Instance failure can be replaced by starting a new instance from the same AMI.
 * Auto Scaling Group defines a set of EC2 instances, and can start new EC2 instance automatically.
 * Auto scaling adjusts the capacity of EC2 and EC2 instance within the group.
-* To minimize down time, we can have one EC2 instance in standby, and use elastic IP addresses to be reassigned in case of primary EC2 failure.
+* To minimize down time, we can have one EC2 instance in `Standby` mode, and use elastic IP addresses to be reassigned in case of the primary EC2 failure.
 * Data is saved on EBS and replicated to other EBS inside the same availabiltiy zone.
 * Snapshot backup can be done to replicate data between AZs and/or regions, and persisted for long retention in S3.
 * Need to flush data from memory to disk before any snapshot.